rahul4732saini/fise/README.md

 3. **Intuitive SQL-like Commands**: Utilizes familiar SQL-like syntax for conducting searches and managing files, reducing the learning curve.

+4. **Case-Insensitive Queries**: Allows queries to be case-insensitive, making searches more flexible and user-friendly.

-4. **Advanced File Management**: Provides tools for locating, querying, and modifying files and directories with precision and efficiency.
+5. **Advanced File Management**: Provides tools for locating, querying, and modifying files and directories with precision and efficiency.

-5. **Professional Export Capabilities**: Offers export functionalities for search results to external files and databases, facilitating better data management and reporting.
+6. **Professional Export Capabilities**: Offers export functionalities for search results to external files and databases, facilitating better data management and reporting.

-6. **Productivity Enhancement Tools**: Enhances workflow and efficiency with a comprehensive and flexible toolset for all file system operations.
+7. **Productivity Enhancement Tools**: Enhances workflow and efficiency with a comprehensive and flexible toolset for various file system operations.

 <h2 align=center>Quick Guide</h2>

-This guide offers an overview of the utility's basic usage, highlighting some of the commonly used queries.
+This guide offers a basic overview of the utility, highlighting some of the commonly used queries.
 It enables users to efficiently search, query, and manipulate files and directories across different operating systems.

 **FiSE** offers two broad categories of operations, namely **Search** and **Delete**.
 These operations can be performed on files, file contents, and directories, with the exception for file contents for the Delete operation.

+For a deeper insight, please refer to the documentation listed under [Getting Started](./doc/getting-started.md).

 ### Query Syntax Breakdown